 The project is inspired by the diversity of creative research projects based in the Women’s Art Library collection held in the Special Collections, Goldsmiths, University of London and the Jo Spence Memorial Library Archive at Birkbeck, University of London.

 For details of forthcoming events see the Workshops page.

-Animating Archives is led by Dr Catherine Grant (Goldsmiths) and Dr Althea Greenan (Women’s Art Library, Goldsmiths, in collaboration with Professor Patrizia di Bello (Birkbeck) and Tom Bilson (Courtauld Institute of Art).
-PhD researchers Beth Bramich (Goldsmiths) and Hatty Nestor (Birkbeck) will be working on the blog and events in 2021-22.
-PhD researchers Lily Evans-Hill (Goldsmiths) and Alexandra Symons Sutcliffe (Birkbeck) worked on the blog and events from 2020–21.
+Animating Archives is led by Dr Catherine Grant (Courtauld Institute of Art, formerly Goldsmiths) and Dr Althea Greenan (Women’s Art Library, Goldsmiths), in collaboration with Professor Patrizia di Bello (Birkbeck).
+PhD researchers Beth Bramich (Goldsmiths) and Hatty Nestor (Birkbeck) worked on the blog and events in 2021-22.
+Tom Bilson (Courtauld Institute of Art), PhD researchers Lily Evans-Hill (Goldsmiths) and Alexandra Symons Sutcliffe (Birkbeck) worked on the blog and events from 2020–21.
 For more details see the People page.